oslaman/DocuGenie/README.md

 DocuGenie is a RAG-based AI app to answer document related questions.
 It uses PGLite to store the documents and embeddings and a local LLM with Transformers.js and WebLLM to answer the questions.

+The documentation for the project is available [here](https://github.com/oslaman/DocuGenie/blob/main/documentazione/Doumentazione%20DocuGenie.md).

+The documentation for the codebase is available [here](https://github.com/oslaman/DocuGenie/blob/main/docs/typedoc/index.html).

 ## Features

 - Local document embedding and retrieval